EdiWang/Moonglade/README.md

 ### FAQ

+**Does this blog support upgrade from a lower version?**

+It depends on whether the database schema is updated.
+If the schema is same for a higer version, then the system can be deployed and override old files without problem.
+If schema changes, you will need to execute **migration.sql** along with the deployment.

-- How and why is this blog coupled with Microsoft Azure?
+**How and why is this blog coupled with Microsoft Azure?**

-  - Azure AD Authentication is the ONLY piece currently coupled with Azure, once local authentication provider is implemented, this blog system will decouple with Azure.
+Azure AD Authentication is the ONLY piece currently coupled with Azure, once local authentication provider is implemented, **this blog system will decouple with Azure**.
 For other part of the blog system, like Image Storage, you don't have to use Azure already.
 But the entire system works best on Azure.

 ### Optional Recommendations
 - [Microsoft Azure DNS Zones](https://azure.microsoft.com/en-us/services/dns/)